flrdv/pycalc/README.md

 # pycalc
 Simple calculator on python, written in academic purposes.
-It uses AST for executing, and support variables, constants, function calls, unary, etc.

 # How to install?
 ```bash